doug-101/TreeTag/README.md

 Once a file is opened, the "Close File" command in the menu will return to the file list.

+## Network Files

+TreeTag can interface with a Kinto storage server to access files from multiple devices or locations.
+You can either install and run your own server or choose a low-cost cloud provider.

+The server information is entered under the Settings item in the hamburger menu.
+The Network Address is set to the full URL of a specific bucket object on a Kinto server.
+The Network User Name must also be set.
+Setting the Network Password item is optional.
+If not set (the more secure option), TreeTag will prompt you for the password once per session.

+Use the Local and Network Storage items in the hamburger menu to switch between network and local storage.
+The file list and commands work basically the same way under both.
+The upload and download commands can be used to copy a file from one storage area to the other.

 ## Tree View